- Written by Dr.Mehmet Demircioglu

 Use the same principles you use during ordinary recovery, but become more deliberate.
 Keep tissues away from the grafts, wash your hands often, avoid scratching when the scalp feels itchy, and sit upright when coughing or sneezing.
 If you need to rest, protect your sleeping position so the recipient area does not rub against the pillow.

 Good sleep becomes harder when you are congested, but the first nights still need careful positioning.
-If the nose is blocked, some patients turn face down or press the forehead into the pillow without noticing.
+If the nose is blocked, some people turn face down or press the forehead into the pillow without noticing.
 That is a bigger issue than the sneeze.
 Protecting how you sleep normally after a hair transplant helps prevent pressure and friction while you recover from both the surgery and the cold.

 Avoid heavy effort while you are sick.
 Forceful coughing, sweating, fever, poor sleep, and physical strain can all make recovery feel more difficult.
 During early recovery, I separate light walking from true exercise after a hair transplant.